Joseph-Aldric Ouimet: Biography

 The execution of Riel seriously damaged the Conservative Party in Quebec, and was one of the key factors in the party's decline and eventual loss of power.
-In an attempt at conciliation, Prime Minister Macdonald nominated Ouimet for the position of Speaker of the House of Commons of Canada following the 1887 election.
+In an attempt at conciliation, Prime Minister Macdonald nominated Ouimet for the position of speaker of the House of Commons following the 1887 election.

 Because of the custom of alternating between English and French Speakers following each general election, Ouimet returned to the backbench following the 1891 election.
 Macdonald died in June 1891, and his longtime Quebec lieutenant, Sir Hector Langevin, was forced to resign from Cabinet due to a corruption scandal in August.
 In January 1892, Prime Minister Sir John Abbott made Ouimet the senior minister from Quebec, and appointed him to Langevin's old job as Minister of Public Works.
 Ouimet stayed in that position under the succession of Prime Ministers who attempted to keep the Conservative government together.
 He also served as Acting Minister of Agriculture and Acting Secretary of State for Canada under Sir Mackenzie Bowell.
 Bowell faced a caucus revolt over his handling of the Manitoba Schools Question and was forced to resign.
 The issue split the party as English Protestant Conservatives rejected Bowell's proposal to create a new Catholic School Board in Manitoba.

 With the fall of Bowell's cabinet, the opposition of Tory MPs to French Catholic rights in Manitoba further hurt the party's prospects among Catholic Quebecers.
 Perhaps sensing that the Conservative government was doomed and that his prospects of keeping his seat were dim as Quebecers turned against the Tories, Ouimet decided not to run in the 1896 election.
-He declined to serve in the short lived Cabinet of the Sir Charles Tupper, the final Tory Prime Minister prior to the election.
+He declined to serve in the short-lived Cabinet of the Sir Charles Tupper, the final Tory prime minister prior to the election.
 He instead accepted a judicial appointment that he held until his death in 1916.